rokmc756/Dataiku/README.md

+## WHat is this Dataiku Repository
+The Dataiku Repository is Ansible Playbook to Deploy Dataiku DSS and PostgreSQL on Baremetal, Virtual Machines and Cloud Infrastructure.
+The intention of this playbook is to deploy Dataiku DSS Cluster quickly in order to reproduce or simulate issues.

 ## Dataiku Data Science Platform
 Dataiku is a data science platform of French origin.
 It stands out historically for its very packaged and integrated character.
 This puts it within the reach of both experienced and novice data scientists.
 Thanks to its ergonomics, it allows you to create a model in a few clicks,